PurdueECE264/2019FallProblems/Part3/HW13Arithmetic1/README.md

 This assignment is the first of two assignments for building a calculator.
 The program reads in operations from a file and outputs the result of the computation to another file.
-This assignment will use a *list* to implement its calculator, and the next assignment will use a *binary tree* to make your calculator more useable.
+This assignment will use a *list* to implement its calculator.
+The next assignment asks you to convert infix expression to postfix expression.

+Please read both Part 1 (HW13) and Part 2 (HW14).
+Your part 1's score
+will be at least 50% of the part 2's score.
+Thus, if you do well in part 2, you may get some points in part 1, even though your original score for part 1 may be low.

 Postfix Expressions
 ===================